Ted Plumb: Coaching career

-After suffering his injury in training camp with the Buffalo Bills in 1962 Ted Plumb started his coaching career with five years in the high school and junior college ranks before joining the Texas Christian staff in 1968.
+After suffering his injury in training camp with the Buffalo Bills in 1962, Plumb started his coaching career with five years in the high school and junior college ranks before joining the Texas Christian staff in 1968.
 He also coached at Tulsa (1971) and Kansas (1972–73).
-From Kansas, Plumb received a call from the New York Giants and soon accepted a job as an Offensive Backfield Coach (Including TE & Rec) in 1974 beginning a long and successful coaching career in the NFL.
+From Kansas, Plumb received a call from the New York Giants and soon accepted a job as an offensive backfield Coach (including TE & Rec) in 1974 beginning a long and successful coaching career in the NFL.

 After three years with the Giants, Plumb joined the Atlanta Falcons as a quarterback/receiver coach in 1977.
-Teddy served 3 more years in Atlanta before joining the Chicago Bears coaching staff in 1980.
+He served 3 more years in Atlanta before joining the Chicago Bears coaching staff in 1980.

 Plumb was an offensive specialist for the Chicago Bears from 1980 to 1985, helping coordinate the offense and coach the receivers.
 He was part of the staff when the Bears won Super Bowl XX in 1985.

 When Bears defensive coordinator Buddy Ryan was hired as the head coach of the Philadelphia Eagles the following season, Plumb was brought along as the team's offensive coordinator.
+On November 30, 1988, Plumb was forced to administer the Heimlich maneuver to Ryan, after part of a pork-chop bone was caught in his throat during a meal at the press dining facility at Veterans Stadium, helping him to avoid a serious injury.
 After the 1989 season, which saw the Eagles lose in the first round of the playoffs, Plumb urged head coach Buddy Ryan to hire New York Jets offensive coordinator Rich Kotite as quarterbacks coach for the Eagles.
 The Eagles' previous assistant head coach, Doug Scovil, died from a heart attack shortly before week 14 in 1989.
 Plumb and Kotite had been friends since 1977, and Plumb was a candidate for the vacant Jets head coaching position before Bruce Coslet was given the job.

 Instead, Ryan hired Kotite as offensive coordinator on February 6, 1990, to replace Plumb.
 Plumb was originally going to stay with the Eagles as a receivers coach, but instead became a receivers coach for the Phoenix Cardinals.
 Plumb coached with the Cardinals for 5 years before accepting a job with his previous team the Chicago Bears in 1996.

-In 1998 Plumb accepted a job with the Carolina Panthers, and finished his career with the St. Louis Rams from 1999 - 2000.
-Plumb brought in some outstanding talent that year as the Rams' Director of Pro Scouting leading to what became "The Greatest Show on Turf".
-This became the second pinnacle of an already outstanding coaching career as Plumb helped lead the 2000 Rams to a Super Bowl Championship.
-Ted Plumb made the decision to retire from coaching in 2000, but is still called on from time to time as the world of sports is always wanting to hear more about those two legendary teams: the '85 Bears and the '00 Rams.
+In 1998, Plumb accepted a job as a scout with the St. Louis Rams, helping to bring part of the talent to what became "The Greatest Show on Turf".
+In 2000, he was hired as a pro scout by the Carolina Panthers.